aarontc/ruby_tdms/README.md

 This library is very early in development but is complete enough to read the example TDMS file that comes with NI DIAdem.

- - Segments with interleaved measurements are not yet supported.
- - Segments with big endian data are not yet supported.
  - Writing TDMS files is not yet supported.

 ## Contributors

 [Mike Naberezny](http://github.com/mnaberez) is the original author of TDMS for Ruby.
-Development is sponsored by [Maintainable](http://maintainable.com).
+Mike's development is sponsored by [Maintainable](http://maintainable.com).